 For general emergencies requiring police assistance, such as theft, minor traffic accidents, drug-related crimes, or acts of violence, dial the country's central emergency number at 105.
 Similar to 911 in the United States, this number puts you through to a nationwide dispatch service.
 You can also dial 911 in Peru to connect to this emergency service.

 For specific police stations and special divisions, visit the Policía Nacional del Peru website.

-For less urgent situations, such as noise complaints or other non-violent disturbances, you can try calling the Serenazgo.
-Here is the list of telephone numbers for the Serenazgo in Lima.
-Outside of Lima, you'll need to search online (or in person) for individual offices.
+For less urgent situations, such as noise complaints or other non-violent disturbances, you can call the Serenazgo in Lima, a municipal security force operating as back up to the national police, though with much more limited jurisdiction.
+Outside of Lima, search online (or in person) for individual offices.

-As a tourist, you may receive more help from the Peruvian tourist police.
+As a tourist, you may receive more help for nonviolent incidents from the Peruvian tourist police.

 For general tourist information and assistance, call Iperú.